 Best served warm, but is just as delicious cold.
 Keeps in the fridge for a few days.

 Chestnuts are beautiful starchy nuts, that pack among other beneficial nutrients, a surprising dose of fibre, vitamin C, copper and potassium.
 They are very low in fat and calories, unlike most other nuts.
 Chestnuts improve digestion, provide energy, contribute to healthy tissues and help with the formation of red blood cells.
-I love chestnuts and hope you will love them too!
+We love chestnuts and hope you will love them too!